awsdocs/amazon-cloudfront-developer-guide/doc_source/compliance.md

 If you run PCI\-compliant or HIPAA\-compliant workloads that are based on the [AWS shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/), we recommend that you log your CloudFront usage data for the last 365 days for future auditing purposes\.
 To log usage data, you can do the following:
 + Enable CloudFront access logs\.
 For more information, see [Configuring and using standard logs \(access logs\)](AccessLogs.md)\.
 + Capture requests that are sent to the CloudFront API\.
-For more information, see [Using AWS CloudTrail to Capture Requests Sent to the CloudFront API](logging_using_cloudtrail.md)\.
+For more information, see [Using AWS CloudTrail to capture requests sent to the CloudFront API](logging_using_cloudtrail.md)\.

 In addition, see the following for details about how CloudFront is compliant with the PCI DSS and SOC standards\.